aolarchive/stitch/stitch-library-examples/README-DbShoppingCartExample.md

 $ rm -rf /tmp/test-cart-db.db

-(Of course, no need to delete the db if you'd like to reuse db from previuos runs)
+(Of course, no need to delete the db if you'd like to reuse db from previous runs)

 To run this example, use the following command in Terminal 1.

-$ mvn clean package tomcat7:run
+~/stitch $ mvn clean package
+~/stitch $ cd stitch-library-examples/target

+Replace <version> in the command below with version number ~/stitch $ java -jar stitch-library-examples-<version>-war-exec.jar

-Tomcat7 will start up and load up the Shopping Cart App creating db in /tmp/test-cart-db.db with test data (assuming initiazation for new db)
+Tomcat7 will start up and load up the Shopping Cart App creating db in /tmp/test-cart-db.db with test data (assuming initialization for new db)

 Test data include, Cart #1, Two products #1 and #2, and two counts of Product #1 placed in Cart #1.